MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Stricter checking of `extern "C"` functions

 If an **`extern "C"`** function was declared in different namespaces, previous versions of the Microsoft C++ compiler didn't check whether the declarations were compatible.
-In Visual Studio 2019 version 16.3, the compiler performs such a check.
+Starting in Visual Studio 2019 version 16.3, the compiler checks for compatibility.
 In [`/permissive-`](../build/reference/permissive-standards-conformance.md) mode, the following code produces errors C2371 `redefinition; different basic types` and C2733 `you cannot overload a function with C linkage`:

 ```cpp
 using BOOL = int;